Azure/Mission-Critical/docs/design-methodology/Operational-Procedures.md

 # Operational procedures

-The AlwaysOn design methodology leans heavily on the principles *automation wherever possible* and *configuration as code* to drive reliable and effective operations through DevOps processes, with automated deployment pipelines used to execute versioned application and infrastructure code artifacts within a source repository.
+The Azure Mission-Critical design methodology leans heavily on the principles *automation wherever possible* and *configuration as code* to drive reliable and effective operations through DevOps processes, with automated deployment pipelines used to execute versioned application and infrastructure code artifacts within a source repository.
 While this level of DevOps adoption requires substantial engineering investment to instantiate and discipline to maintain, it yields significant operational dividends, enabling consistent and accurate operational outcomes within minimal manual operational procedures.

 - [DevOps Processes](#devops-processes)
 - [Application Operations](#application-operations)

 ## DevOps processes

-DevOps is a fundamental characteristic of the AlwaysOn design methodology, providing the engineering mindset, processes, and tooling to deliver application services in a fast, efficient, and reliable manner.
+DevOps is a fundamental characteristic of the Azure Mission-Critical design methodology, providing the engineering mindset, processes, and tooling to deliver application services in a fast, efficient, and reliable manner.
 More specifically, DevOps brings together development and operational processes as well as teams into a single engineering function that encompasses the entire application lifecycle, leveraging automation and DevOps tooling to conduct deployment operations swiftly and reliably.
 This section will therefore explore how the adoption of DevOps and related deployment methods is used to drive effective and consistent operational procedures.

 ### Design considerations